 If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
 You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
 (For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)

-A referral is required for DME and prior authorization rules apply for equipment or supplies over \$500, talk to your PCP or contact Member Services for details.
+Referral for DME required, and prior authorization rules apply for equipment or supplies over \$500, speak with your PCP or contact Member Services for details.